Warsaw, Krakow and Prague

 - Clearly-presented wallets for your rail tickets, hotel vouchers and other documentation

 - All credit card surcharges and complimentary delivery of your travel documents

-Depart London St Pancras on a Eurostar bound for Brussels, where you connect with the German rail network to take you across to the city of Hannover.
-On arrival, check in at the Crowne Plaza Hannover (or similar).
+Depart London St Pancras on a Eurostar bound for Brussels, where you connect with the German rail network to take you across to capital city Berlin.
+On arrival, check in at the Amano Grand Central Hotel (or similar).

 Your accommodation for the next 3 nights is the centrally located Polonia Palace Hotel (or similar).

 Explore the highlights of Warsaw – the Old Town, the Plac Zamkowy (Castle Square) and the Royal Castle, both of which are lavishly decorated.
 The historic avenue, Szlak Krolewski (Royal Way) links the Old Town with the New Town, and boasts the impressive Chopin Museum, dedicated to the life of Poland’s most revered composer.
-We recommend visiting the beautiful Saxon Gardens and Lazienski Park, as well as the Warsaw Rising Museum, which commemorates the city’s brave insurrection against its Nazi occupiers during World War Two.
-For one of your evening meals, try the excellent Stary Dom restaurant for traditional Polish grilled meats and warm hospitality.
+We recommend visiting the beautiful Saxon Gardens and Lazienski Park, as well as the Warsaw Rising Museum, which commemorates the city’s brave insurrection against its Nazi occupiers during World War II.

 Take a brand-new Polish high-speed train between Warsaw and Krakow.
 Relax and take in the countryside as you speed down to Poland’s second city in just 3 hours.
 On arrival, make your way to the Francuski Hotel (or similar), where you have a 3-night stay.